 It is well known that apprenticeships develop a motivated, skilled and qualified workforce.
-The solicitors apprenticeship programme will give your organisation the opportunity to benefit from guiding the apprentice to develop practical expertise and know-how that match your businesses requirements.
+The solicitors apprenticeship programme will give your organisation the opportunity to benefit from guiding an apprentice to develop practical expertise and know-how that match your businesses requirements.
 In addition the firm will receive government financial incentives for recruiting school leavers and another payment when apprentices qualify.

 Interview with ITV's Barry Mathews